College of Education, Nursing and Health Professions

 Orthotists design and fit devices known as orthoses (orthopedic braces) to enhance function and provide care for patients who have disabling conditions of the limbs and spine.

 New design innovations and advances in technology offer dramatic benefits to people who use prostheses or orthoses.
 For example, advanced prosthetic knees can be controlled by microprocessors that improve gait stability and walking pattern efficiency.
-Braces equipped with Bluetooth devices can electronically interface with nerves to enhance motor control.
+Orthoses equipped with Bluetooth devices can electronically interface with nerves to enhance motor control.

 Our faculty is made up of expert clinicians with advanced degrees who are committed to advancing the profession of prosthetics and orthotics and mentoring those who will become the new professionals of tomorrow.
+Our smaller classes allow the faculty to devote more attention to students, getting to know you personally and understand your career goals.

 Human Anatomy and Physiology